Skip to content

 Better Batter sells gluten free, vegan, and allergy friendly GF flour, and last I checked, their Artisan Blend is gum free.

 Do all vegan recipes for baked goods use flax eggs?
-I’m seeing this a lot, but I’m allergic to flax.
+I’m seeing this a lot, but I’m allergic to flax seeds.

 You’ll have to work hard to find flax free vegan recipes.
 I personally make some for people just like you.
 Check out the Advanced Recipe Search on RAISE, and be sure to use the flax seed free button, vegan button, and dessert button.